feddelegrand7/farrell/README.md

 ## Data Loading:

 Hit **Browse…** to upload your data frame in a csv format.
-All the inputs and outputs must be contained within the data frame (each column for each input/output).
-Further, the data frame needs to contain an identification column in order to identify Decision Making Units.
+All the inputs and outputs must be contained within the uploaded data frame.
+Further, the data frame needs to contain an identification column in order to identify Decision Making Units distinctively.
 It can be a numeric or a character column.

 ![](man/figures/fig1.png)